godotengine/godot-docs/classes/class_tree.rst

 - **item_rmb_selected** **(** :ref:`Vector2<class_Vector2>` position **)**

-Emitted when an item is selected with right mouse button.
+Emitted when an item is selected with the right mouse button.

 .. _class_Tree_item_selected:

 - **item_selected** **(** **)**

-Emitted when an item is selected with right mouse button.
+Emitted when an item is selected.

 .. _class_Tree_multi_selected: